ashleychen628/6111-project1/README.md

 - Computes **cosine similarity** between query words and relevant document vectors.
 - Reorders the **expanded query** to **prioritize more relevant terms**.
 - Ensures the **original query words always remain at the front** to preserve intent.

+#### Other External Libraries Used
+The following external libraries are used in this project:
+- collections (Standard Library)
+  Used for efficient data structures such as defaultdict, Counter, and deque, which help in handling data organization and frequency counting.
+- re (Standard Library)
+  Used for regular expression operations, enabling pattern matching and text manipulation.
+- glob (Standard Library)
+  Used for file path matching with wildcard patterns, facilitating batch processing of files in directories.
+- numpy (Third-Party Library)
+  A powerful numerical computing library used for array manipulation, mathematical operations, and efficient data processing.

 ## **Query-Modification Method**